containers/toolbox/doc/toolbox-create.1.md

 `registry.fedoraproject.org`.
 The container is created with `podman create`, and its entry point is set to `toolbox init-container`.

-By default, toolbox containers are tagged with the version of the OS that corresponds to the content inside them.
+By default, toolbox containers are named after their corresponding images.
+If the image had a tag, then the tag is included in the name of the container, but it's separated by a hyphen, not a colon.
+A different name can be assigned by using the CONTAINER argument.

 ### Entry Point